-2.12.3.1 Derivatives that derive their value from a basket of shares in several companies (whose shares are listed on the Stock Exchange or a specified exchange21) may be exempt.
+2.12.3.1 Derivatives that derive their value from a basket of shares in several listed companies may be exempt.
 Shares of at least 5 listed corporations must be in the basket and no one share should account for over 30% of the value of the entire basket (see s.308(5)).